chrisbartley/aq-buzz/docs/feather-sense-assembly.md

 Open Xcode and run the [AQ Buzz](https://github.com/chrisbartley/aq-buzz/tree/master/ios/AQ%20Buzz) app on your iOS device.
 Once connected to both Buzz and Feather, the app should look something like the first screenshot below.

 The AQ Buzz app can connect to multiple Feathers (see the second screenshot, below), and does proximity detection (BLE signal strength) between the iOS device and the Feathers, and sends vibrations to the Buzz according to which Feather is nearest.
 So if you build more and put them around your house, you can walk around with Buzz on your wrist and the AQ Buzz app running on your phone in your pocket and feel the air quality as your move about your house.
-The app orders the feathers by BLE signal strength, so you'll see them change order as you move closer to or farther from the Feathers.
+The app orders the Feathers by BLE signal strength, so you'll see them change order as you move closer to or farther from the Feathers.

 <a href="./images/ios/aq-buzz-one-feather.png" target="zoom"><img src="./images/ios/aq-buzz-one-feather.png" width="300" border="1"></a>
 <a href="./images/ios/aq-buzz-two-feathers.png" target="zoom"><img src="./images/ios/aq-buzz-two-feathers.png" width="300" border="1"></a><br>